 Ground state electronic configuration of carbon is 1s2, 2s2, 2p2.
 It has 4 valence electrons, so the probability of formation of four bonds is maximum.
 The bonds formed by the s orbital electrons will not be the same as that of p orbital electrons.
 So in the formation of one molecule of CH4, there will be a combination of 1 C atom with 4 H atoms.

 The following types of bonds can be formed: C(s)-H(s), C(s)-H(s), C (p)-H(s) and C (p)-H(s).
-Out of the four bonds, we have two directional C (p)-H(s) and two non-directional bond C(s)-H(s).
-(Note: As we know that s orbitals are spherical in shape and do not have any specific direction and p orbitals have shapes in three directions x, y, and z-axis.)
-The strength of the bond will also differ as C (p)-H(s) bond will be less stronger than the C(s)-H(s) bond as s overlapping is stronger.
+Out of the four bonds, we have two ‘directional’ C (p)-H(s) and two non-directional bond C(s)-H(s).
+(Note: As we know that s orbitals are spherical and do not have any specific direction and p orbitals have shapes in three directions x, y, and z-axis.)
+The strength of the bond will also differ as C (p)-H(s) bond will be less strong than the C(s)-H(s) bond as s overlapping is stronger.

 In the fig, three p and one s-orbital are hybridized to give four identical sp3 hybridized orbitals.
-In a similar manner, we can also get sp and sp2 hybridization.
+Similarly, we can also get sp and sp2 hybridization.
 The only change will be that sp2 will have only two p orbitals.
 Now from the VSEPR theory, we know that sp and sp2 hybridized molecules are planar in structure.
 Whereas sp3 hybridized molecules take tetrahedral shape to become more stable (this structure leads to minimum energy state).

 This article was a brief description of the tetravalent nature of carbon and how it affects the shape of carbon molecules.
-To know more about organic compounds, the anomalous behavior of carbon, download Byju’s The Learning App.
+To know more about organic compounds, the anomalous behaviour of carbon, download BYJU’S – The Learning App.